 Bang Bang Ice Cream

 This ice cream place on Ossington Ave. is easily my favourite ice cream in Toronto.
-No other has even come close to getting top spot compared to here.
+No other has even come close to getting the top spot compared to here.
 Bang Bang Ice Cream doesn’t just serve up homemade ice cream in a cone.
-They also kick it up a notch by serving it in a fresh-made waffle, a cinnamon bun, or my favourite, as a cookie sandwich, which is absolutely unreal.
+They also kick it up a notch by serving it in a freshly-made waffle, a cinnamon bun, or my favourite, as a cookie sandwich, which is unreal.

 There are so many options for your ice cream sandwich.
 Cookie flavours include the RoCocoa, birthday cake, and chocolate chip.
 You also get to choose one or two kinds of the 20 or so flavours of ice cream they sell.
 They have vegan options, seasonal flavours, and some unusual flavours you won’t find many places including London Fog, Totaro, and the Bees Knees.
 My favourite ice cream here is the Cinnamon Toast because it tastes a bit like heaven and is slightly addictive.
-The biggest downside to Bang Bang is that it isn’t a secret and on nice days there can be quite the lineup.
+The biggest downside to Bang Bang is that it isn’t a secret there can be quite the lineup.
 It’s totally worth it though.

 Location: 93A Ossington Ave